Thompson Madrid Review

 Thompson Madrid Review: Typical Booking Cost

-Believe it or not, the Thompson Madrid is a Category 4 in the World of Hyatt program!
-That means this amazing hotel is bookable for $95 (annual fee) from your World of Hyatt credit card anniversary certificate.
+The Thompson Madrid is now a Category 5 in the World of Hyatt program!
 Here are the award costs for each room type:

 The hotel has 175 guestrooms and 23 suites.
 The cash prices for the Thompson typically range between $450 and $650 but can climb higher during busier periods.
 When we booked, rooms were around $900.